CompArchCam/Janus/README.md

 # Janus: Static Guided Dynamic Binary Modification #

 Janus is a same-ISA dynamic binary modification tool that is controlled through static analysis.
+It is developed at the University of Cambridge Computer Laboratory and available under an Apache licence.
+If you use Janus in your work, please cite our [CGO 2019 publication](#publication).

-It first performs an analysis of a binary executable to determine the transformations required.
+Janus first performs an analysis of a binary executable to determine the transformations required.
 These transformations are then encoded into a series of rewrite rules specific to that binary.
 Janus dynamic modifier is implemented as a client of [DynamoRIO](http://dynamorio.org/).
 It reads these rewrite rules and carries out the transformation as instructed when it encounters the relevant machine code.

 ![Overview](http://www.cl.cam.ac.uk/~rkz20/img/overview.png)